-If there is a high level of confidence that more than one discernible winter weather event (e.g., Winter Storm Warning and Ice Storm Warning) will occur within a WFO's warning area, or if the timing and/or accumulation is different, then the forecast team will issue separate WSW segments for each warning event.
+If there is a high level of confidence that more than one discernible winter weather event (e.g., Winter Storm Warning and Ice Storm Warning) will occur within a WFO's warning area, or if the timing and/or accumulation is different, then separate WSW segments for each warning event type should be issued.

-Example: A winter storm is expected to produce a band of mixed precipitation across the northern sections of the local warning area (Zones 001-010) and an area of mostly ice accumulation of more than $\frac{1}{2}$ inch in the southern portion of the warning area (Zones 011-016).
+Example: A winter storm is expected to produce a band of mixed precipitation across the northern sections of the local warning area (Zones 001-010) and an area of mostly ice accumulation of more than 1⁄2 inch in the southern portion of the warning area (Zones 011-016).